Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/linux_file_perm.md

 layout: default
 ---

-# Managing Linux File Permissions:
+# Managing Linux File Permissions | Linux

 In the scenario presented by Google Cybersecurity Certificate, I was tasked with examining and managing the permissions on the files in the /home/researcher2/projects directory for the researcher2 user, who is a is part of the research_team group.